Parents Centres New Zealand

-Parents Centres New Zealand is a registered charity in New Zealand, offering childbirth education, parent education and support services.
+Parents Centres Aotearoa, formerly Parents Centres New Zealand, is a registered charity in New Zealand, offering childbirth education, parent education and support services.
 It was established in 1952.
+In mid November 2024, the charity announced that it would shut down by 31 December 2024 due to financial difficulties.

 History

 Helen Brew, one of the founders of Parents Centre, had wanted a natural birth for her second child.
 Following her birth experience Helen Brew, together with Christine Cole Catley, went on to found the very first Parents Centre in Wellington in 1952.

 The original name for Parents Centre was the Natural Child Birth Association, as an early focus was to empower women and men to understand more about the birthing process and how relaxation and exercise could contribute to a positive birthing experience.

 The organisation was renamed ‘Parents Centre’.

 One of Parents Centres' early achievements was successfully advocating for the father to be able to be present at the birth.
 Husbands had not been allowed to attend the birth, or often to even support their wives through the labour.
 Doctors Jim and Jane Ritchie, both key figures in developmental psychology in New Zealand, as well as active members of Wellington Parents Centre, were key advocates in this long struggle.

 The article prompted a flood of supportive letters to the newspaper and Parents Centre sponsored a meeting which drew 150 people.
 A protest was arranged, but it was another eight years of advocacy before Wellington hospitals allowed men to be present at births.